-The range of measured gate fidelities includes temporal variations such as the fluctuation of the quantum system over time.
-To measure this temporal fluctuation in the fidelity, we monitor the fidelity of the $sSW02$ gate for 3 hours on the QuDIT platform, which is comparable to the duration of the full data set plotted in Fig. \ref{fig:random_gates}.
-Immediately after the calibration, the fidelity was $99.7\,\%$.
-The gate fidelity was measured every $13-14$ seconds, resulting in 782 measurements.
+In the measurements on the tested QPUs, the standard deviations of the fidelities are between $0.3\,\%$ and $0.8\,\%$.
+One possible reason is temporal variations such as fluctuations of the quantum system over time.
+To measure the temporal fluctuation of fidelity, we monitor the fidelity of the $sSW02$ gate for 3 hours on the QuDIT platform, which is comparable to the duration of the full data set plotted in Fig. \ref{fig:random_gates}(e).
+Immediately after the calibration, the measured fidelity was $99.7\,\%$, followed by repeated measurements every $13-14$ seconds, resulting in 782 measurements.
 Figure \ref{fig:time_dep} shows that the mean fidelity is $98.4\pm0.2\,\%$ with a fidelity drop at one point, as low as $90\,\%$.
 This low-fidelity is quickly recovered to $98.6\,\%$ on the next measurement.
 The highest fidelity measured is $99.6\,\%$.
 This $0.2\,\%$ fluctuation in the fidelity of a single gate over time partially accounts for the $0.5\,\%$ spread in gate fidelities in our random sample (Fig. \ref{fig:random_gates}(c)).
-We repeat this measurement on Aspen-M-3.
-We monitor the fluctuation of the fidelity of one random $qubit$ gate in 50 separate measurements over the course of 15 minutes.
-The fidelity fluctuation is $0.1\,\%$, which should be compared with the $0.3\,\%$ spread in the corresponding random gate sample.
+We will discuss the cause of temporal fluctuation and other potential reason for the fidelity span later in Discussion.